Who We Are

 PhD, Program Scientist

-Marcus is the Program Scientist for TBEP and is developing data analysis and visualization methods for Bay health indicators.
-He received his BS in Zoology from the University of Florida in 2007 and his MSc and PhD in Conservation Biology from the University of Minnesota in 2009 and 2013.
+Marcus develops data analysis and visualization methods for bay health indicators.
+He received his B.S. in Zoology from the University of Florida in 2007 and his M.S. and Ph.D in Conservation Biology from the University of Minnesota in 2009 and 2013.
 Marcus has experience researching environmental indicators and developing open science products to support environmental decision-making.
 Marcus is also an avid software developer and creator of online dashboards that facilitate science communication.
 Outside of work, Marcus enjoys exploring the Tampa Bay area with his wife, son, and their dog.

 Sheila Scolaro